DualSPHysics/DualSPHysics/README.md

 If you are a developer and want to use this code check the following guides.

-Take into account that for pre- and post-processing you will need to use GenCase and the different post-processing tools included in the main DualSPHysics package, <a href="http://www.dual.sphysics.org/index.php/downloads/" target="_blank">downloadable here</a>.
+Take into account that for pre- and post-processing you will need to use GenCase and the different post-processing tools included in the main DualSPHysics package, <a href="http://www.dual.sphysics.org/index.php/downloads/" target="_blank"> here</a>.
 If you compile your own DualSPHyiscs version just overwrite the one in the package.

 ## Developing a modified version to fit your own needs.